jirivorel/Hands-on_2023-11_IBP/README.md

   -  **be able to log in to the remote server (via SSH protocol).**

 > [!NOTE]
-> This course is designed for participants with no command-line (CLI) knowledge.
+> This course is designed for participants without command-line (CLI) knowledge.
 But this knowledge is recommended.
 All commands and shell scripts used during the course are pasted below and can be directly copied.

 > [!NOTE]
 > No data and software tools need to be downloaded or installed before the course.
 Data will be downloaded during the course, and all software tools (freely available for non-commercial usage) are already available for MetaCentrum users.